 \descr{Applying Filter Rules.} To apply a filter rule, we use an offline adblocker, adblockparser~\cite{adblockparser}, which can be instantiated with our filter rule.
 If a site snapshot node has a URL, we can determine whether it is blocked by passing it to adblockparser.
-We further modified adblockparser to expose which filter rules caused the blocking of the node (\ie{} hits); if a node is blocked, we do not consider its children during the traversal.
+We further modified adblockparser to expose which filter rules caused the blocking of the node (\ie{} hits).
+If a node is blocked, we do not consider its children during the traversal.

-\descr{Capturing Site Feedback from Site Snapshots.} The next step is to assess the effect of applying the rule on the site instance.
-At this point, the nodes of site snapshots are already annotated, we just need to compute the counters of ads, images and text ($C_A$, $C_I$, $C_T$), that are then used to compute the reward function (implementation in python follows Sec.~\ref{sec:rewards}).
+\descr{Capturing Site Feedback from Site Snapshots.} The next step is to assess the effect of applying the rule on the site snapshot.
+At this point, the nodes of site snapshots are already annotated.
+We need to compute the counters of ads, images, and text ($C_A$, $C_I$, $C_T$), which are then used to calculate the reward function.
+Its python implementation follows Sec.~\ref{sec:rewards}.

-We use the following intuition: if we block the source node of edge types ``Actor'', ``Requestor'', or ``\scriptusedby'', then their annotated descendants (IMG, TEXT, AD) will be blocked (\eg{} not visible or no longer served) as well.
-Consider the following examples on Fig.~\ref{fig:sitesnapshot}: (i) if we block a JS Script A then we infer that the annotated IMG and TEXT will be blocked; (ii) if we block the annotated IMG node itself, then it will block the URL (\ie{} stop the initiation of the network request), resulting in the IMG not being displayed; (iii) if we block JS Script B that is used by JS Script A, then the annotated nodes IMG, TEXT, IFRAME (AD) will all be blocked.
+We use the following intuition.
+If we block the source node of edge types ``Actor'', ``Requestor'', or ``\scriptusedby'', then their annotated descendants (IMG, TEXT, AD) will be blocked (\eg{} not visible or no longer served) as well.
+Consider the following examples on Fig.~\ref{fig:sitesnapshot}: (1) if we block JS Script A, then we can infer that the annotated IMG and TEXT will be blocked; (2) if we block the annotated IMG node itself, then it will block the URL (\ie{} stop the initiation of the network request), resulting in the IMG not being displayed; and (3) if we block JS Script B that is used by JS Script A, then the annotated nodes IMG, TEXT, IFRAME (AD) will all be blocked.
 As we traverse the site snapshot, we count as follows.
-If we encounter an annotated node, then we increment the respective counters $C_A$. $C_I$, $C_T$.
+If we encounter an annotated node, we increment the respective counters $C_A$. $C_I$, $C_T$.
 If an ancestor of an annotated node is blocked, then we do not count it.